 Contents:

-We’ve compiled a list of the best crypto exchanges in the UK.
-These are our top five crypto exchanges for buying, selling and holding Bitcoin, Ethereum, USD Coin, Dogecoin, and other cryptocurrencies in the UK.
+Scroll down for a detailed review of each exchange and to discover our top five crypto exchanges for buying, selling, and holding Bitcoin, Ethereum, XRP, USD Coin, Dogecoin, and other cryptocurrencies in the UK.

 Cryptoassets and crypto exchanges are not regulated in the UK, but the UK’s financial watchdog, the Financial Conduct Authority (FCA), requires crypto exchanges operating in the UK to complete a registration process.
-We’ve noted below which crypto exchanges are registered with the FCA.
+Below, we’ve noted the crypto exchanges currently registered with the FCA.

 Please keep in mind that cryptoassets are highly volatile, and there is no government protection for your crypto holdings.
 You could lose all the money you put into them.